Monday, January 19, 2026

 “Stories of people going to almost unbelievable lengths to obtain ambergris are numerous,” reports Atlas Obscura.
 Tales of beachcombers turning over every rock and carcass — even entering whale carcasses to search for it are not uncommon.

 A cornerstone in the world of fragrances is, of course, Chanel’s No. 5.
-In existence since the 1920s and still as popular as ever, No. 5 is the quintessential luxury fragrance.
-Though ambergris is not a dominant note, its presence in the base notes adds a rich, multifaceted character that balances the bouquet of florals and aldehydes.
+As popular as ever, No. 5 is the quintessential luxury fragrance.
+Though ambergris is not a dominant note, and the perfume does not contain real ambergris, its presence in the base notes adds a rich, multifaceted character that balances the bouquet of florals and aldehydes.

 luxury perfume brands go sustainable